xuzhengxiao/ml_exp/README.md

 * find and learn from similar competition's solution.
 * keep tracing up-to-date development in this area and reading releated papers.
 * **analysize data and build a stable cross-validation dataset.**
-* data proprocessing,feature engineering and model training.
+* data preprocessing,feature engineering and model training.
 * **analysize results,such as prediction distribution,error analysis and specific sample analysis.**
 * refine model or design new model according to analysis result.
 * emsemble.